UNRWA: Organisation and mandate

 UNRWA is a subsidiary organ of the United Nations General Assembly, established pursuant to Articles 7(2) and 22 of the UN Charter.
 It is one of two UN agencies that reports directly to the General Assembly.
 (Note: The other agency is the United Nations Institute for Disarmament Research (UNIDIR).)
 The scope and renewal of UNRWA's mandate is determined primarily by resolutions of the General Assembly; unlike other UN agencies, such as the World Health Organization or the Office of the UN High Commissioner for Refugees, it lacks a constitution or statute.
 The mandate may also be shaped by requests from other UN organs, such as the Secretary-General.
 The General Assembly passes a series of resolutions annually that address UNRWA's responsibilities, functions, and budget.
 As it is technically a temporary organisation, the agency's mandate is extended every three years.

-UNRWA is led by a Commissioner-General—since 8 March 2020, Philippe Lazzarini of Switzerland—an Under-Secretary-General of the UN responsible for managing all of the agency's activities and personnel.
+UNRWA is led by a Commissioner-General responsible for managing all of the agency's activities and personnel.
 The Commissioner-General selects and appoints all the agency's staff, pursuant to internal rules and regulations, and reports directly to the General Assembly.
+Since 1 April 2026, UNRWA has been led by a Commissioner-General ad interim, Christian Saunders.
 UNRWA's operations are organised into five fields—Jordan, Syria, Lebanon, West Bank, and Gaza—each led by a director who is in charge of distributing humanitarian aid and overseeing general UNRWA operations.
 The agency's headquarters are divided between the Gaza Strip and Amman, with the latter hosting the Deputy Commissioner-General, currently Leni Stenseth of Norway, who administers departmental activities such as education, healthcare, and finance.
 UNRWA is the largest agency of the United Nations, employing over 30,000 staff, 99% of which are locally recruited Palestinians.